 If you are attempting to complete the entire course, we strongly recommend that you start prior to 11am in order to finish before the 4.30pm course and Village closures.

-Participants can register and start at any Village, where they can pick up their Event Passport which includes a course map and official event wristband.
+Participants can register and start at any Village, where they can pick up their Event Passport, which includes a course map and official event wristband.
 There will be water stations at each Village for participants to fill up their own water bottles.

 Around the course participants will use existing pathways and will therefore need to abide by normal road rules.
 No special event clearways or roadclosures will be in place.
 All participants walk in a clockwise direction only, so as to ease congestion and make the walk safer for all.